Buellton, California: Public safety

 The Santa Barbara County Sheriff's Office provides contract police services for Buellton, while the Santa Barbara County Fire Department acts as the local fire service through the Santa Barbara County Fire Protection District.
 California Highway Patrol operates an office in town.
 The crime rate is low.

 Politics and government

 As of December 2024, the current mayor of Buellton is David Silva, who is serving his first term as elected Mayor.
-Other members of the City Council include Vice Mayor Elysia Lewis, Councilmember John Sanchez, Councilmember Hudson Hornick, and Councilmember Carla Mead who will finish Mayor Silva's original council term after a special election held in August.
+Other members of the City Council include Vice Mayor Carla Mead, Councilmember Elysia Lewis, Councilmember Hudson Hornick, and Councilmember John Sanchez.
 The mayor is elected to a two-year term, while the City Councilmembers are elected by District elections to 4 year terms.
 The Vice Mayor is selected from among the City Councilmembers each year.

 The City recently changed the electoral system for Councilmembers elected beginning in November 2022.
 From this point forward, Councilmembers will be elected by and from one of four districts, each with approximately 1,290 residents.